Assessing non-Gaussian quantum state conversion with the stellar rank: Gaussian conversion

-We give a quick proof in Appendix \ref{app:sF-conv-bound-exact}, which combines Lemmas \ref{lem:asr-sF} and \ref{lem:asr-conv-bound-exact}.
-From a graphical perspective, this means that the profile of stellar fidelities of the input is below that of the output, after the latter has been horizontally scaled up by a factor $1/p$.
+We give a quick proof in Appendix \ref{app:sF-conv-bound-exact}.
+From a graphical perspective, this result implies that the profile of stellar fidelities of the input has to be below that of the output if conversion via a Gaussian protocol is possible.